 We Care for our Youth

-CACFO UK Education Centre provides a full-time Alternative Education Provider for children aged between 11-14.
-Our Centre has been providing this essential local service to the community since November 2000.
-We are part of CACFO UK, a registered charity, are registered as an independent school with the Department for education and are Ofsted inspected.
+CACFO UK Education Centre is a full-time Alternative Education Provider for children aged between 11-14.
+Our Centre has been providing this essential local service to the community since November 2000 and is part of CACFO UK (a registered charity) and is registered as an independent school with the Department for Education.